Student Activists Lead Grassroots Movement to Ban Synthetic Herbicides

 To address this issue, HFC offers opportunities to learn about organic land management.
 They also organize events with speakers like former school groundskeeper, Dewayne Lee Johnson, who sued Monsanto (later acquired by Bayer) after developing non-Hodgkin’s lymphoma from glyphosate exposure.

-Since founding HFC, Feldman and her team have helped ban the use of glyphosate on all University of California campuses and all public schools in Hawaii.
+Since founding HFC, Feldman and her team have helped ban the use of glyphosate on all University of California campuses and also worked with the Protect Our Keiki Coalition to get all herbicides banned from every public school in the state of Hawaii.
 Today, HFC mentors students working on 18 active campaigns in 10 states.
 The HFC team is also recruiting more schools to join its coalition of organizers.

 While the coronavirus has disrupted HFC’s conventional pathways for activism, Feldman says it is also a catalyst for positive change.